 How will you address student complaints and associated requests for compensation?
 How will you respond to negative course reviews on your public site?
 How will you communicate with students to let them know when changes, improvements, and updates are being made to the course.

-Because it's rare (if not impossible) to get a course 'just right' the first time around.
+It's rare (if not impossible) to get a course 'just right' the first time around.
 Your students will likely understand this and be ok with it as long as:

 they feel heard and appreciated, and